What are self-driving cars? – Functions and future innovations

 for example, with the “Driven” project, the Oxbotica company successfully tested an autonomous car in an urban environment in the United Kingdom.

 Insurers are dependent on the sectors in which they insure products.
-Who says innovation in the automotive industry says innovation in the way of insuring these vehicles.
+Who says innovation in the automotive industry says innovation marketing write for us in the way of insuring these vehicles.

 This turning point has already been on the notice for several years by the advent of new pricing systems.